mpalmer79/VeriFlow/docs/build.md

 1. Inspect the repo first.
    - Read the current backend and frontend structure fully.
    - Identify the actual files for:
+     - auth/security helpers
+     - user model / roles / auth dependencies
      - content delivery route
      - document routes
-     - record routes
+     - audit/storage inventory routes
      - evidence storage helper
      - document service
-     - record service
-     - audit/debug routes
      - config/settings
+     - app startup / middleware
      - frontend API helpers/types
      - record detail page
+     - preview modal UI
      - tests
      - migrations
-   - Confirm the current upload, verify, integrity-check, download, and delete flows before changing them.
+   - Confirm the current preview/download flow before changing it.

 2. Preserve the current architecture.
    - Keep FastAPI + SQLAlchemy + local evidence storage
    - Keep Next.js app structure as-is
    - Do not introduce cloud storage
    - Do not introduce background workers
-   - Do not redesign auth architecture
+   - Do not redesign the core auth architecture unless required for role checks
    - Do not redesign the data model unless truly necessary

 3. Prefer modifying existing files.
    - Avoid duplicate components and helpers
-   - Reuse current patterns for API calls, UI state, cards, tables, and error handling
+   - Reuse existing patterns for API calls, UI state, auth dependencies, and route organization

 4. Keep security and correctness ahead of convenience.
    - Do not expose raw filesystem paths
-   - Do not allow preview/download actions for metadata-only documents
+   - Do not allow unsafe cleanup of managed storage
    - Do not weaken existing org-scoped authorization
-   - Do not introduce unsafe cleanup that deletes files outside the managed storage root
+   - Do not create long-lived signed access that effectively bypasses auth
+   - Do not add destructive admin actions without deliberate safeguards

 5. No fake UX.
-   - Only show preview actions for content types actually supported by the frontend preview experience
-   - Do not show preview buttons for unsupported types unless the UI clearly falls back to download-only
+   - If signed preview/download links are introduced, they must actually enforce expiry and scope
+   - If retention tooling is dry-run only, the UI and API must say so
-   - Do not imply retention policy exists if it does not
+   - Do not imply automatic cleanup exists if only reporting exists

 6. No half-finished migration work.
    - If schema changes are needed, add a proper incremental Alembic revision